 Founded by the American progressive educator John Dewey in 1896 and located in the Hyde Park neighbourhood.
 The huge main campus for about 1,400 students has five connected buildings and the Early Childhood Campus has a new, architect designed structure for over 600 students.
 Ranked at the very top for sending graduates to elite universities and colleges.

 American High School Diploma; ages 14-18; co-ed; day; state; 1,150 students

 Founded in 2000 (named after football legend Walter Payton) and part of the Chicago Public Schools system.
 Rated first in the top 100 high schools in Illinois in 2019 and ninth nationally.

 American High School Diploma; ages 14-18; co-ed; day; state; 2,150 students

 Opened in 1975 as the first public magnet high school in Chicago, located in the Near West Side neighbourhood.
 Admission based on entrance exam performance, standardised test scores and elementary school grades and open to all Chicago residents.
 Fourth in the top 100 high schools in Illinois.

-The largest IB school in Chicago, located in the Norwood Park neighbourhood, built in 1939.
-Most famous for being the school that the musical ‘Grease’ was based on.
+The largest International Baccalaureate school in Chicago teaching the IBMYP in middle school and then offering the choice of the diploma or careers programmes.
+Located in the Norwood Park neighbourhood and built in 1939.
+Most famous for being the school that was the inspiration for the musical ‘Grease’.
 Majority of students from white or Hispanic families.